ragsns/javaone-cloudfoundry-hol/ex1/README.md

 API endpoint:   https://api.ng.bluemix.net (API version: 2.27.0)
-User:           raghsrin@us.ibm.com
-Org:            raghsrin@us.ibm.com
-Space:          dev
+Not logged in.
+Use 'cf login' to log in.
 ```

-Login to the instance.
+Login to the instance as directed.

 ```
 cf login
 ```

-Substitute the non-expired Bluemix account that was created earlier as below.
+Substitute the **non-expired** Bluemix account that was created earlier as below.

 ```
 API endpoint: https://api.ng.bluemix.net